 Vaser Liposuction Recovery

 During the initial 24 hours there may be bruising, tenderness, and pain.
 There is a significant difference between patients as to how much pain they feel.
-Dr. Lanzer will usually prescribe Panadeine forte during this initial recovery from the Vaser liposuction.
+Dr Lanzer will usually prescribe Panadeine Forte during this initial recovery from Vaser liposuction.
 Other patients may just take Panadol.
-During this period, recovery may vary depending whether the patient has been asleep with a general anesthetic or awake.
-Some patients following general anesthesia can feel nauseas and sick.
-There are treatments for this and should there be any nausea in the recovery period it is important to let Dr. Lanzer’s staff know.
+During this period, recovery may vary depending on whether the patient has been asleep with a general anaesthetic or awake.
+Some patients can feel nauseas and sick after a general anaesthetic.
+There are treatments for this and should there be any nausea in the recovery period, it is important to let Dr Lanzer’s staff know.

 Discover Vaser Liposuction Advantages!